by Ash Roy

 7. They seek rapport even in moments of conflict.

-“What I heard you say was that you’re very angry and hurt about my having forgotten your birthday.
+Smart couples know the importance of mirroring their partner’s feelings by repeating their partner’s words.“What I heard you say was that you’re very angry and hurt about my having forgotten your birthday.
 I’m sorry that I forgot your birthday and I understand that you’re angry and hurt.
 I’d feel the same way if I were you.”

 By repeating their partner’s exact words and phrases it forces them to empathize deeply.